joshraphael/ra4111/DESIGN.md

 ![level4mission3](badges/img/Level4Mission3.png "Level 4 Mission 3")

-Earn the crown of attack
+Earn the crown of attack and complete Level 4 Mission 3

 Conditions:
 1. Go from the lobby to Level 4 Mission 3